 Currently, the exact nature of the human/chimp last common ancestor (LCA) remains a mystery.
 Until we discover compelling fossil evidence, all we can do is extrapolate based on the DNA of both species as they exist today.
 We can also examine fossil evidence of species that existed before and after the great split.
 It's like those computer exercises where they morph a husband and wife's faces to determine what their offspring will look like.
 In fact, researchers at the United Kingdom's Hull York Medical School used just this sort of technology to theorize what the face of the LCA might have looked like.
 Of course, a great deal more went into this project than goes into the "If They Mated" bit on Conan O'Brien, such as major evolutionary trends and the underlying skull and musculature.

 Without the fossil evidence, however, the LCA of chimps and humans will have to remain a dot on a clade and a phantom face on a computer screen.

-Explore the links on the next page to learn even more about human evolution.
+Explore the links below to learn even more about human evolution.

 - Cobb, Samuel.
 "The facial skeleton of the chimpanzee-human last common ancestor."
 Journal of Anatomy.
 April 1, 2008.

 - "DNA analysis for chimpanzees and humans reveals striking differences in genes for smell, metabolism and hearing."
 Cornell News.
 Dec.
 18, 2003.
 (April 24, 2009)http://www.news.cornell.edu/releases/Dec03/chimp.life.hrs.html

 - "Evolution's human and chimp twist."
 BBC News.
 May 18, 2006.
 (May 11, 2009)http://news.bbc.co.uk/2/hi/science/nature/4991470.stm

 - "First chimpanzee fossils found."
 BBC News.
 Aug.
 31, 2005.
 (May 8, 2009)http://news.bbc.co.uk/2/hi/science/nature/4201666.stm